 Trump finds fascism to exist as an attitude and practice held by some “very good people,” and through gesture and speech has made light of any sense that love and compassion for our fellow man might lead to a celebration of a higher order, to a greater understanding of our neighbors, to a better appreciation of our own lives and the myriad contributions of others toward making our society better for all of us.

 We are bearing witness to what the NAACP has found to be “civil unrest that is a direct consequence of the racism, bigotry, violence, and subjugation against Black people that has festered in this country for too long.”

 For nearly forty years I had the great pleasure of writing about jazz music—America’s only original art form—for two Los Angeles newspapers, Playboy, and the industry’s bible, Downbeat.

-Historically, jazz is a black art form evolved from the call-and-response field hollers of slaves.
+Historically, jazz is a Black art form evolved in part from the call-and-response field hollers of slaves.
 Its evolution from rural to urban embodied the blues—that woeful expression of hard times that nonetheless evoked an enduring sense of optimism—and the rhythms of Africa and the island nations of the Caribbean.
-People once feared jazz, thinking it a licentious music that encouraged discontent, crime, and drug abuse.
+People once feared jazz, thinking it a licentious music that encouraged discontent, crime, promiscuity, and drug abuse.

 I practiced what is called “advocacy” journalism, proudly and passionately embracing and advocating the music and its players, and urging my readers to do the same.
 “Great music isn’t as bad as it sounds,” I would joke in my efforts to draw people to the sounds of jazz.